smartpricing/queen/website/learn.md

 After these fixes, discoverable only through sustained effort, Queen and Postgres became steady as a clock, doing between 9500 and 10500 req/s every second.

-Those are the useful queries we made to monitor the situation:
+Here are the useful queries we used to monitor the situation:

 ```sql
 SELECT pid, now() - query_start AS duration, state, query